kszkad/UAV-NAVIGATION-VIA-DRL/README.md

 ## Project Introduction
 This project is the open-source implementation of the paper titled "A Hierarchical Navigation Framework for UAVs Based on Visual Guidance and Deep Reinforcement Learning in Unstructured Environments"
 ## Project Structure
-├── vedio/               # Directory for datasets
+├── video/               # Directory for datasets
-├── code/             # code
+├── code/                # Source code
 ├── requirements.txt     # Dependencies required for the project
 ├── LICENSE              # License file
 └── README.md            # Project documentation
 ## Environment Requirements
 ## Installation and Usage
  ### Environment Setup